- New Hampshire

 "The elites are stunned, but they shouldn't be.
 The core issue is fairnessand not of the soak-the-rich kind that President Obama practices.
 One of the leaders of the opposition, Derrick Sontag, director of Americans for Prosperity in Kansas, says that what infuriated voters was the veneer of "political cronyism," WSJ said.

-Welcome to 2012!
-The Wichita Chapter of AFP will have its first meeting of the New Year at 7 p.m.
-Monday, Jan.
-9 at the Central Branch of the Wichita Public Library (223 S. Main, 3rd Floor.
-The group will be viewing a presentation of John Stossel's "Making Economics Come Alive," followed by a group discussion.
-For more information, contact Wichita AFP volunteer coordinator John Todd at firstname.lastname@example.org or AFP grassroots coordinator Susan Estes at email@example.com.
+Join us for the Wichita AFP Chapter meeting at 7 p.m.
+March 12 at the Alford Branch of the Wichita Public Library (3447 S. Meridian).
+The group will be watching a portion of the updated and revised DVD series of Dr. Milton Friedman's "Free to Choose."
+Monday's meeting will feature "The Tyranny of Control," followed by a group discussion.
+For more information, contact Wichita AFP volunteer coordinator John Todd at firstname.lastname@example.org or AFP Kansas grassroots coordinator Susan Estes at email@example.com.